* Health stocks hit after Amazon, JPMorgan, Berkshire team-up

 U.S. Treasury yields surged to more than three-year highs on expectations that central banks globally will reduce stimulus as the economic outlook improves.
 A rise in yields makes borrowing cash more expensive.

 More than the rise in bond yields, the pace of the increase is what could hurt equity markets, said Hussein Sayed, chief market strategist at FXTM.

 “A simple question that may come to investors mind, is ‘why would I remain in equities when two-year U.S. treasury bills can provide the same divided yield return of the S&P 500?’.”

-The CBOE Volatility Index, the most widely followed barometer of expected near-term stock volatility, hit a high of 14.69, its highest level since Aug.
-21.
+The CBOE Volatility Index, the most widely followed barometer of expected near-term stock volatility, topped 14 for the first time since Dec.
+1. It hit a high of 14.53.

-Apple was down another 1 percent, still feeling the effects of news that the company will halve production of its $999 iPhone X smartphone.
+Apple was down another 1.1 percent in premarket trading on Tuesday, still feeling the effects of news that the company will halve production of its $999 iPhone X smartphone.

 Apple is among the list of companies due to report results on Thursday in what is a very event-heavy week.